Off-campus help (community resources)

 The list provided here suggests a few resources, depending on the mental health topic or issue for which you are looking help, but you can also use the eMentalHealth.ca database search tool (see below) to help in your search.
 It is an excellent tool to find a great variety of services near you (including walk-in counselling clinics, helplines and mental health professionals).

 To find out more about various mental health or wellness topics, consult our About mental health and wellness section.

 Finding a psychologist or a psychotherapist near you

-We highly recommend that you check any personal insurance plans you have (such as those offered by the Student Federation of the University of Ottawa (SFUO) or the Graduate Students Association des étudiants diplômés (GSAÉD) and plans through family members or employers) to see if you have coverage.
-For example, the SFUO health plan and the GSAED health plan (see "insurance coverage") both cover a portion of psychologist consultation fees, up to the annual maximum amount.
+We highly recommend that you check any personal insurance plans you have (such as those offered by the newly formed University of Ottawa Student Union (UOSU) or the Graduate Students Association (GSAÉD) and plans through family members or employers) to see if you have coverage.
+For example, the UOSU health plan (choose "UOSU" in the drop list) and the GSAED health plan (see "insurance coverage") both cover a portion of psychologist consultation fees, up to the annual maximum amount.
 The Employee and Family Assistance Program also offers free, short-term counselling to all regular employees.
 Finally, the extended health plans for many employee groups cover a portion of psychologist consultation fees, up to the maximum amount if you have a medical referral (check your benefits page to see if you are eligible).